rsjr/roop/system_design/system_design.md

 * Flexiblity when scaling (heavy usage on worker side vs heavy usage on API side vs both)
 * In a scenario where you are depending on a external system (such as a weather API), you dettach the inflight requests coming to the API to our calls to the external service.
 In a nutshell: you don't keep the user "hanging" because the service is stuck in I/O to an external third party system
 * Full async between frotnend and worker.
 The API will give the end user a requestId, and the user is responsible for polling the API until the result is done.
 This makes the experience fluid in the frontend without long waiting times.
-* You can even implement a batch worker, scheduled based.
+* You can even implement a batch worker, scheduled based (if needed)

 ## How would you implement notifications, e.g. notify relevant users when a task is completed?
 We might need to introduce an event based architecturem depending on constraints, but I would probably rely on AWS SNS for this.
 Kafka or other more robust solutions are also valid, but I would use cloud resources which are already proven to work nicely (obviosly, taking into account the cost of using "out-of-the-box" solutions)